 Applicants must be current full-time Columbia University students enrolled in a degree-granting program.
 Students should expect to work 10-20 hours per week on average, but this can vary throughout the semester.
 Applications will only be accepted by graduate students and undergraduate juniors or seniors.
 Please note Teachers College and Barnard students are not eligible to apply.
 Be sure to check the description for each position for additional restrictions and information.

-Teaching assistant for SDEV UN3280 Workshop in Sustainable Development (Section 2)
+Teaching Assistant for SDEV UN3280 Workshop in Sustainable Development (Section 1)

 Applicants should have strong project management skills and an interest in sustainable development.

 A teaching assistant must fulfill the responsibilities as identified by the assigned supervising instructor while maintaining conduct of the highest level of professionalism and confidentiality.
 The teaching assistant may be responsible for directing drills, recitations, discussions or laboratory sessions related to courses offered by an officer of higher rank.
 They will be responsible for meeting and coordinating with the instructor regularly and performing other course-related duties as assigned, like grading written coursework.
 This also may include developing, distributing and statistically analyzing “peer review” and “self-review” forms.